 The Club is operating at greatly reduced capacity.
 In order to keep operating in this fashion assistance is required from all visitors to the facility.
 The following restrictions are in accordance with NSW Public Health Orders:

 • Do not attend the Club if you have any cold of flu like symptoms.

 • Do not attend the Club if there is any chance you may have been in contact with someone who has, or might have coronavirus, in the last 14 days.

 • Please check the Latest NSW Health COVID-19 news and updates.

 • Only members, Sailing School customers, volunteers, and staff may visit the Club.
 No public or guest access allowed.

-• We have provided two forms of contact tracing QR Codes in the foyer.
-Record your details, on one of these methods, for each and every visit to the Club.
+• We have provided Service NSW contact tracing via QR codes in the foyer and café.
+Record your details for each and every visit to the Club.

 • Members may remove and return craft to storage.

 • Comply with government regulations regarding social distancing.
 Keep 1.5 metres apart and allow 4 square metres per person indoors.